Dorothy: I didn't want herpes!

 - Also in Deathly Hollows, Harry is on a quest to find all of Voldemort's Horcruxes.
 He discovers that he himself is the final Horcrux.

 - In Order of the Phoenix, a medallion is found in Sirius Black's house, but it doesn't seem important until the seventh book, where it's revealed to be a Horcrux.

 - In The Wonderful Wizard of Oz, Dorothy spends the entire book looking for a way home, only to find out at the end that the answer is the silver slippers she's been wearing the whole time.
 Unlike in the famous film, though, the Good Witch of the North who she meets at the beginning and the Good Witch Glinda who tells her about the slippers at the end are two separate people, so at least there isn't the whole "Why didn't you say so in the first place?" aspect.

-- In The Marvelous Land of Oz, Tip's quest to find the lost Princess Ozma requires, in the end, that they force out of the wicked witch Mombi the information that Tip is Ozma, transformed into a boy.
+- In The Marvelous Land of Oz, Tip's quest to find the lost Princess Ozma eventually requires Glinda the good witch to force Mombi the wicked witch to confess the truth: Tip is Ozma, transformed into a boy.

 - In the Magic: The Gathering novel Test of Metal, Tezzeret is sent by Nicol Bolas to find something called "carmot".
 In the end, Tezzeret discovers that he is the carmot.